ds-04/amanda_deploy/README.md

 - edit/setup any cron jobs for backup invocation
 - run Amcheck, though a dormant task is included
 - deploy your production server config or physical tape config - see section below
-- it will not setup an ssh authentication route/method from the client back to the server - this would be needed for amrecover invocation on the client itself

 # TLDR; Amanda backup, tapes, vtapes